jeffbass/com-yin-yang-ranch/docs/local-wildlife/index.md

 We have many cameras around the farm to watch the wildlife and learn about what lives here and passes through.
-We use a mix of commercial cameras (Google Nest Cameras with integrated infrared lights) and homebuilt cameras (Raspberry Pi computers with various cameras attached).
+We use a mix of commercial cameras (Google Nest Cameras with integrated infrared lights) and home-built cameras (Raspberry Pi computers with various cameras attached).
 We are developing software to watch the cameras and identify species (coyote or bobcat?) as well as specific individual animals (for example, coyote 2024-C3, seen 3 times in the last 3 days).